Reposted: Ten Steps for Attending a Keysigning Party

 $ gpg --fingerprint [key_id]

-Sign each of the verified keys, upload them to a keyserver:
+Sign each verified key and upload it to a keyserver:

 $ gpg --sign-key [key_id]